Karmaz95/crimson/upload/README.md

 * :small_red_triangle_down: test.aspx

 > Upload it through the web interface and attempt to access it manually or using file bruteforcing.

+* :small_red_triangle_down: jku_attack.json

+> Use Burp Suite to generate RSA key, replace it in the template and host it on your server.
+> Then replace KID, add JKU and modify payload in the JWT and sign the token using this RSA key.